Saving Update

 To save the update opened from repository:

-NOTE.
-To save the update opened from repository with a new name, select the Update > Save As main menu item.
-After executing this item, the dialog box for specifying name and location of the saved update opens.
+To save the update opened from the repository with a new name, select the Update > Save As main menu item.
+After executing this command specify name and path to the update file to be saved in the dialog box that opens.

-On executing one of the operations, the update will be saved as repository object.
+After executing one of the operations the update will be saved as repository object.
 This object can be used to create new update files with the *.pefx extension.

 See also: